 An interdental brush being used to clean between the teeth.
 Getty Images.

 How to choose the correct size interdental brush

 Interdental brushes come in a range of sizes.
-The bristles should fit firmly but comfortably between the teeth.
-Only a light pressure should be needed to push the brush between the teeth.
-The brush should not be forced.
-It is important to choose the correct size so the interdental brush can provide you with the most benefit.
+The correct size will provide you with the most benefit.
+The bristles should fit firmly but comfortably between the teeth and should not be forced.
+Only light pressure should be needed to push the brush between teeth.

-The spaces between your teeth can vary in size.
-Thererfore you may need to use a different brush size for different areas of the mouth.
+The spaces between your teeth can vary in size so you may need to use a different brush size for different areas of the mouth.

-If you are unsure about which size interdental brush you should use, your dentist can provide you with this advice as well as show you how to use these in your mouth.
+If you are unsure about which size interdental brush you should use, your dentist can tell you as well as show you how to use them.

 Interdental brushing technique